cechandler/dissertation-paper/dissertation/source/04_part2_intro_walden.md

 ## Walden
 ### Background and Instrumentation
 Abrahamsen composed *Walden* in 1978 on a commission from the Funen Wind Quintet.
-This original version is scored for a standard wind quintet of flute, clarinet in A, oboe, French horn, and bassoon.
+This original version is scored for a standard woodwind quintet of flute, clarinet in A, oboe, French horn, and bassoon.
 In 1995, Abrahamsen created an arrangement of the piece for the Calefax Reed Quintet scored for oboe d'amore, clarinet in A, bass clarinet in Bb, bassoon, and alto saxophone.
-With the exception of some tempi adjustments and the addition of descriptive markings, this alternate arrangement is more or less exactly the same as the original but the instrumental material has been reassigned to a corresponding instrument (see Table @tbl:walden-arrangement).
-This discussion of *Walden* will refer to the score of original 1978 wind quintet version.
+With the exception of some tempi adjustments and the addition of descriptive markings, this alternate arrangement is more or less exactly the same as the original but Abrahamsen reassigned the instrumental lines to different instruments.
+For instance, while both versions have a clarinet in A, the 1995 version clarinet performs the flute material from the 1978 woodwind quintet, while the alto saxophone in reed quintet performs the clarinet material from the original version.
+Table @tbl:walden-rearrangement gives an overview of the instrumental reassignments.
+In the subsequent discussions of *Walden*, the original woodwind quintet and its score will be the referenced version.

 <!-- **review the 1995 version later movements in greater detail to make sure this is the case** -->

 \singlespacing

-Table: *Walden* Orchestration Comparison. {#tbl:walden-arrangement}
+Table: *Walden* Orchestration Comparison. {#tbl:walden-rearrangement}

 | Wind Quintet  |                 | Reed Quintet         |
 |:--------------|:----------------|:---------------------|